 Another great feature that comes with the GS414B Guitar Stand is the auto grip system that ensures that any instrument (up to 33 pounds in weight) will be secure on the stand.

-If you’re a musician who is constantly on the go and needs a stand that will keep your instruments nice and secure, the Fender Multi Folding 5 Guitar Stand is totally collapsible, making it perfect for transportation.
+If you’re a musician who is constantly on the go and needs a stand that will keep your musical instrument nice and secure, the Fender Multi Folding 5 Guitar Stand is totally collapsible, making it perfect for transportation.

 Fender really made sure to create a stand that can withstand some abuse, making it a great piece to have along with you while traveling in a band.
-This stand has a street value of $60 (check this listing for the latest live prices) and comes with padded foam resting points to protect your instruments while they are in temporary storage.
+This stand has a street value of $60 and comes with foam padding.
+This soft foam will protect your stringed instruments from unwanted scratches while they are in temporary storage.

 There are some musicians who need more than one guitar with them while they’re performing on stage.
 The double guitar stand holds two guitars at adjustable heights, which is great if you’re playing a song in a different tuning, you need an acoustic guitar for a slow song, or you have a bass solo in the middle of your song.